bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-17-newsletter.md

   the party who single-funded a channel is responsible for paying any onchain fees directly <!-- endogenously --> included in the commitment transaction and the presigned HTLC-Success and HTLC-Timeout transactions (HTLC-X transactions).
-If the funding party doesn't have much funds in the channel and if feerates rise, the funding party may not be able accept a new incoming payment because they don't have enough funds to pay for its fees---this is despite the fact that an incoming payment would increase the funding party's balance, if the payment settles.
+If the funding party is low on funds in the channel and if feerates rise, the funding party may not be able to accept a new incoming payment because they don't have enough funds to pay for its fees---this is despite the fact that an incoming payment would increase the funding party's balance, if the payment settles.
 To avoid this type of stuck-channel problem, a